awmckinley/config/modules/txt.snip/README.md

-# Text Snippets
+# Text Snippet Tools

-Software for managing and expanding text snippets and automating repetitive typing tasks.
+Tools for managing and automating text snippets and templates.